Louise Russo Bio

-Mrs. Russo was determined that this senseless act of violence would have a positive outcome and created a grass roots not-for-profit organization, Louise Russo W.A.V.E.
+Mrs. Russo was determined that this senseless act of violence would have a positive outcome and in 2006 created a grass roots not-for-profit organization, Louise Russo W.A.V.E.
 (Working Against Violence Everyday), that received its charitable status in 2009.

 Mrs. Russo works diligently at inspiring youth and members of the community to take action, make positive choices and initiate projects that will make their schools and communities a safer place to live, learn and play.